Last updated on January 18th, 2021 at 07:48 am

-This blog is an extract of a well-written piece on Christie’s (The Auction House) website.
+This blog will help you Buy a Custom Glass Countertop, and is an extract of a well-written piece on Christie’s (The Auction House) website.
 It has interesting guidelines that will assist you when commissioning a custom piece for your home or business.
 I have added commentary to make it particularly helpful for buyers of custom glass countertops.

 - Trust your instinct